CapSens/loan-creator/README.md

 Linear loan generates time tables with constant capital share payment.

+Standard and linear loans may be deferred, i.e. capital repayment is delayed.
+Interests are to be payed normally during this period.

-Infine loan generates time tables where terms' payments are composed by interests only.
+In fine loan generates time tables where terms' payments are composed by interests only.
 Capital share shall be repaid in full at loan's end.

 Bullet loan generates time tables where terms' payments are zero.
 Interests are capitalized, i.e. added to the borrowed capital on each term.
 Capital share shall be repaid in full and all interests paid at loan's end.

+There is no deferred time for in fine and bullet loans as it is the same as increasing the loan duration.

 ## Development